App

 The tone of a concerto varies depending on the instruments involved.
 A concerto for violin and orchestra, for example, typically has a light and bright sound, while a concerto for tuba and orchestra is typically heavier and more low-key.

-See also What sound do sheep make
+See also What type of music does ghostemane make

 Who plays in a concerto?